 If you can, get your pup to a separate safe space so you can clean up and remove the Play-Doh.
 Remove any from your dog’s mouth if it is safe to do so.
 This will stop the problem from getting any worse.

-It is worth working out how much has been eaten and save any containers with ingredient lists on them for later inspection.
+It is worth working out how much has been eaten and saving any containers with ingredient lists on them for later inspection.
 If it is homemade, make a note of the recipe and ingredients.
 It is also worth making a note of the likely time that the Play-Doh was consumed.

 Step 3: Contact your local veterinary clinic for advice

-Based on the information you have gathered; they will assess potential risks with you and help you come up with a plan moving forward.
+Based on the information you have gathered, they will assess potential risks with you and help you come up with a plan moving forward.
 Treatment will have a wide range of options.
 Your vet will make the determination on the best treatment plan for your pup.